 - Static air hot air oven: In this type of oven, the heat is produced by coils present at the bottom of the oven with no fan.
 The hot air rises and doesn’t allow the effective sterilization of the materials.

-- The equipment inside the oven acquire heat and pass the heat towards the center, one layer at a time which allows for effective dry heat sterilization.
+- The equipment inside the oven acquires heat and passes the heat towards the center, one layer at a time which allows for effective dry heat sterilization.

-- Hot air oven can be used to sterilize materials like glassware, metal equipment, powders, etc.
+- A hot air oven can be used to sterilize materials like glassware, metal equipment, powders, etc.

 - It allows for the destruction of microorganisms as well as bacterial spores.